streamdataio/restlet-poll-workshop/step-03/README.md

 3. Display the list of choices and the label of the question in the `index.html`.
 A choice can be implemented as a button.

 ## Summary
+Now that we display a list of choice, let's allow user to vote.
+Go to [step-04](../step-04/).